4 minute read

 Note that this is only suggested for women who aren’t expecting.
 Because spearmint tea can theoretically decrease testosterone, it’s not recommended for men or pregnant women.

-Milk — even organic milk — contains precursors to androgens that kickstart acne.
+Milk — even organic milk — contains precursors to androgens that can kickstart acne.
 What’s more, skim milk has an even stronger influence than whole milk, especially if you’re drinking more than three servings per week.
 See our Guide To Foods That Cause Acne to see how some simple changes can make a significant difference.

 (Psst!
 In case you’re expecting, spironolactone is not safe for pregnant women.
 If there’s a chance you may become pregnant, don’t take spironolactone unless you’re using a reliable contraceptive.)